abdelkimo/or-tools/doc_sources/MANUAL/source/manual/tsp/tsptw.rst

     - a *ready time* :math:`a_i` (sometimes called *release time*): you cannot start to serve the customer before her ready time and
     - a *due time* :math:`b_i` (sometimes called *deadline*): you must serve the client before her due time.

     You only can (and must) visit each client once.
-The total cost of a tour is the sum of the arcs between the clients in the tour.
+The costs on the arcs represent the travel times (and sometimes also the service times).
+The total cost of a tour is the sum of the costs on the arcs used in the
+    tour.
 The ready and due times of a client :math:`i` define a *time window* :math:`[a_i, b_i]` within which the client has to be served.
 It is allowed to visit the client before the ready time but you'll have to wait until the ready time before you can service her.
 Due times must be respected and tours that fail to serve clients before their